Val Puccio: Century Wrestling Alliance (1993-1994)

 During their hiatus from the WWF in 1993, the duo also worked in the CWA.
-On September 23, 1993 the duo defeated The Interns to become the first ever CWA Tag Team Champions for Century Wrestling Alliance.
-On March 25, 1994 the team of Vic Steamboat and Ray Odyssey defeated Double Trouble to end their title run.
+On September 23, 1993, the duo defeated The Interns to become the first ever CWA Tag Team Champions for Century Wrestling Alliance.
+On March 25, 1994, the team of Vic Steamboat and Ray Odyssey defeated Double Trouble to end their title run.
 In 1994 the team worked as "the Trouble Makers" with Val being known as Chaos and Tony working as Mayhem.
-Their final match in the CWA came on December 12, 1994 when they defeated Alex Shane & Cherokee Renegade in Elizabethton, Tennessee.
+Their final match in the CWA came on December 12, 1994, when they defeated Alex Shane & Cherokee Renegade in Elizabethton, Tennessee.

 Extreme Championship Wrestling (1995)

 In 1995 Val worked for Extreme Championship Wrestling (ECW), known as Big Val.
 His run was short lived, losing matches to Mikey Whipwreck and Hack Meyers.
-Puccop's only ECW victory was a win over Tony Stetson by disqualification.
+Puccio's only ECW victory was a win over Tony Stetson by disqualification.
 He was one of the founding members of a tag team with JT Smith, which would later evolve into The Full Blooded Italians group.